thingsboard/thingsboard.github.io/docs/iot-gateway/install/windows.md

 Let's skip extension configuration for now.
 We need to validate that gateway is able to successfully connect to Thingsboard server first.

-Navigate to the configuration folder ("C:\tb-gateway\conf" in our case) and configure connection to Thingsboard server.
+Navigate to the configuration folder ("C:\tb-gateway\conf" in our case) and configure the connection to Thingsboard server.
 See [**getting started**](/docs/iot-gateway/getting-started/) or [**general configuration**](/docs/iot-gateway/configuration/) for more details.

 ### Step 5.
 Launch your gateway

 Now let's start the gateway!
-Open command prompt as an Administrator and execute following command
+Open command prompt as an Administrator and execute the following command

 ```shell
 net start tb-gateway